eellak/gsoc17-donationbox/README.md

 This will achieve by implementing all the necessary infrastructure to create ultimately a decentralized (_from specific donations boxes_) network, where all donation boxes are interconnected and can be managed from a central node.
 Doing the **modern** donation box, actually.

-# What i have done.
+# What I have done.
 To achieve this decentralized system, and we can manage the donation boxes ( *at least initially in part* ) remotely, we designed and implemented the following parts of the **DonationBox Network**:

 * [A plugin for the WordPress CMS](https://github.com/eellak/gsoc17-donationbox/tree/master/plugins).
 Which allows the user to import data which can be synchronized with the central database of the DonationBox Network.